-A federal offender is usually entitled to serve the last third of his or her sentence in the community under statutory release.
+A federal offender is usually entitled to serve the last third of their sentence in the community under statutory release.
 The date is automatically set at the two-thirds point of the sentence.
 Statutory release is not available to offenders serving life or indeterminate sentences.